-Take advantage of this #stayhome time and practice playing Mah Jongg online, but in a big way.
+Take advantage of this time and practice playing Mah Jongg online with more courage than in your in-person games.

-You will hear Mah Jongg expert Daron Barness talk about how each hand in the Singles and Pairs section has a backup hand.
-Converting from a Singles and Pairs hand to somewhere else on the Mah Jongg card is a big transition because you are leaving a section entirely as opposed to just switching hands within a section.
+Mah Jongg teacher Daron Barness talks about how each hand in the Singles and Pairs section has a backup hand.
+Converting from a Singles and Pairs hand to somewhere else on the Mah Jongg card can be difficult because you are leaving that section of the card and going to another; as opposed to just switching hands within a section.
+Get it?

-So place another Highlighter on your backup hand in case you have to shift when you see your tiles being discarded.
-You will easily be able to see and keep track of your backup hand instead of panicking and scrambling to find another hand.
+So place another Highlighter on your backup hand in case you have to quickly change hands when you see your needed tiles being discarded.
+You will easily be able to switch and keep track of your backup hand instead of panicking and scrambling to find another hand.

 I'm really enjoying playing online against bots for now.
 That little blinking "waiting for you" reminder keeps me on my toes and at a quicker pace.
 I tried my first Singles and Pairs hand today.
 I was only 2 tiles away and the game ended in a wall game.
 So I was happy with my efforts.

 Again, take some time to get yourself set up with playing Mah Jongg online.
 It's the perfect time to improve your skills and speed.
-If you need some help, I would be happy to assist you.
-Email me at MahsHelpingHand@gmail.com and we can set up a time to talk.
-Stay safe.
+I use MyJongg.net to play.